mitchthebaker/chess-react/README.md

-## Chess built using React
+# Chess game built with React

-# To-do's:
+### To-do's:
+1. Render the board; place pieces in their starting positions
-1. Get the functionality of pieces up and running (ie. Pawn, King, Queen, etc.)
+2. Get the functionality of pieces up and running (ie. Pawn, King, Queen, etc.)
     a.
 For each piece, they have specific moves
-2. Modularize React classes
+3. Modularize React classes
-3. Reduce any unnecessary sections